We Do Business for Good

 Carpeting featured throughout Warren Hall, including this classroom, is made from recycled materials.

 Warren Hall features extensive daylight penetration.
-Increasing daykight to occupant workspaces has been shown to have health benefits and increase productivity.
+Increasing daylight to occupant workspaces has been shown to have health benefits and increase productivity.

 The Lill Family Lounge on the first floor of Warren Hall offers students a soft seating collaborative space.